 (a) that the measures proposed as an incentive to, or as needed to effect, the proposed conservation of a place constitute a workable arrangement; and

-(b) that the conservation of that place pursuant to those measures and the making of an Order to give effect to legislative amendments needed to implement those measures is so necessary as to warrant it, notwithstanding that the interests of persons may be affected in a way that is not acceptable to those persons,
+(b) that the conservation of that place pursuant to those measures and the making of an order to give effect to legislative amendments needed to implement those measures is so necessary as to warrant it, notwithstanding that the interests of persons may be affected in a way that is not acceptable to those persons,

-the Council may recommend to the Minister that an Order be made under subsection (1) accordingly, but shall not do so otherwise.
+the Council may recommend to the Minister that an order be made under subsection (1) accordingly, but shall not do so otherwise.

-(4) An Order under subsection (1) shall not be made unless —
+(4) An order under subsection (1) shall not be made unless —

-(a) where a Minister of the Crown, other than the Minister administering this Act, is responsible for the administration of a written law to which the proposed Order applies, the Minister has obtained the prior concurrence in writing of that other Minister of the Crown or a determination has been made under section 12; and
+(a) where a Minister of the Crown, other than the Minister administering this Act, is responsible for the administration of a written law to which the proposed order applies, the Minister has obtained the prior concurrence in writing of that other Minister of the Crown or a determination has been made under section 12; and

 (b) the Minister is satisfied that, after consultations by the Council with public authorities and persons likely to be affected, due consideration has been given to the public interest, health and safety.

-(5) Subject to section 39, an Order made under this section takes effect —
+(5) Subject to section 39, an order made under this section takes effect —

 (a) on the day of publication in the Gazette; or

-(b) where another day is provided for in the Order, on that day.
+(b) where another day is provided for in the order, on that day.

-(6) An Order made under this section may be amended or revoked by another Order so made.
+(6) An order made under this section may be amended or revoked by another order so made.

-39. Orders subject to disallowance
+39. Orders made under s.
+38 subject to disallowance

-An Order made under section 38 shall be laid before each House of Parliament, and section 42 of the Interpretation Act 1984 shall apply to the Order, as though it were a regulation.
+An order made under section 38 shall be laid before each House of Parliament, and section 42 of the Interpretation Act 1984 shall apply to the order, as though it were a regulation.

 40. Prospective measures requiring legislative amendment where interests affected

-(1) Where measures proposed in relation to the conservation of any place are likely to require the making of an Order under section 38, the Council shall —
+(1) Where measures proposed in relation to the conservation of any place are likely to require the making of an order under section 38, the Council shall —

 (a) formulate the legislative amendments and other measures that would be needed to effect the conservation; and

-(b) thereafter publish by public advertisement a notice of the measures proposed and a draft Order under section 38.
+(b) thereafter publish by public advertisement a notice of the measures proposed and a draft order under section 38.

 (2) The notice to be published pursuant to subsection (1) shall —